Cambridge Makers covid-19 guidelines

 - Decisions around tea and coffee making can be determined on a per class basis.
 We are happy for one person to use the kitchen to make them.
 Again, washing hands well and wearing a mask when making and delivering for others.

-- Lunches and breaks can be had at individual desks or outside
+- Lunches and breaks can be had at individual desks or outside.
+Remembering to wash hands before and after eating or drinking.

 What we will do:

-- We have limited places on our weekly courses to five or six participants, weekly courses in the downstairs workshop will allow a maximum of 8 but most have 6 or 7.
+- We have limited places on our weekly courses to five or six participants, weekly courses in the downstairs workshop will allow a maximum of eight but most have six or seven.

-- Tutors will be required to wear clear visors rather than masks so they can more easily communicate and demonstrate
+- Tutors will be requested to wear clear visors rather than masks so they can more easily communicate and demonstrate.

 If you are unable to follow any of these guidelines, please let us know and we will try to come up with alternative solutions.